 Samuel Huntington wasn’t as educated as John Adams or as brilliant a speaker Patrick Henry, but he was a hard worker with an unflappable manner.
-For those qualities he was elected president of the Continental Congress on Sept.
+For those qualities the Continental Congress elected him president on Sept.
 28, 1779.

-Some historians argue he was the first president of the United States because he was president of the Continental Congress when the Articles of Confederation were ratified on March 1, 1781.
+Some historians call him the first president of the United States.
+He served as president of the Continental Congress when the Articles of Confederation were ratified on March 1, 1781.
 That document created the new republic.

-There were actually 16 presidents of the Continental Congress, later the United States in Congress Assembled.
+The Continental Congress, later the United States in Congress Assembled, actually had 16 presidents.
 The first was Peyton Randolph, the last, Cyrus Griffin.

-Samuel Huntington was born July 16, 1731, one of 10 children born to Nathaniel and Mehetabel Huntington, in what is now Scotland, Conn.
+Samuel Huntington was born July 16, 1731, one of Nathaniel and Mehetabel Huntington’s 10 children, in what is now Scotland, Conn.

-He didn’t receive much formal education and at 16 was apprenticed to a cooper.
-He continued to study on his own, borrowing books from his pastor and local lawyers.
+He didn’t receive much formal education. and at 16 he apprenticed to a cooper.
+But he continued to study on his own, borrowing books from his pastor and local lawyers.
 He was admitted to the bar in 1754 and moved to Norwich, Conn., to practice law.
 He married Martha Devotion in 1761.

-By the time he was 30, Samuel Huntington had distinguished himself as a lawyer, though he and his wife were an unpretentious couple.
-They were unable to have children of their own, but welcomed a large circle of family and friends into their home.
-They adopted a son, Samuel H. Huntington, who became governor of Ohio.
+They made an unpretentious couple.
+Though unable to have children of their own, they had a large circle of family and friends.
+They adopted a son, Samuel H. Huntington, elected governor of Ohio.

 Cautious, Reticent, Conservative

-An early history of Norwich, Conn., recalls Mrs. Huntington, "in a white short gown and stuff petticoat, and clean muslin apron, with a nicely starched cap on her head, would take her knitting and go out by two o’clock in the afternoon, to take tea unceremoniously with some respectable neighbor, the butcher’s or blacksmith’s wife, perhaps.
-But this was in earlier days, before Mr. Huntington was President of Congress of Governor of Connecticut.”
+An early history of Norwich, Conn., recalls Mrs. Huntington.
+She wore “a white short gown and stuff petticoat, and clean muslin apron, with a nicely starched cap on her head.
+She “would take her knitting and go out by two o’clock in the afternoon, to take tea unceremoniously with some respectable neighbor, the butcher’s or blacksmith’s wife, perhaps.”

 He served as president during a severe economic downturn and military defeats.
-Exactly two years after he became president, the Siege of Yorktown began.
+Exactly two years after the Congress elected him president, the Siege of Yorktown began.

 By then, he had already resigned due to ill health on July 9, 1781 and returned home to Connecticut.
-He was named chief justice of the state Superior Court in 1784, elected lieutenant governor in 1785 and governor from 1786-1796.
-He built a mansion off the Norwichtown Green in what is now United and Community Family Services, Inc.
+He was named chief justice of the state Superior Court in 1784.
+Connecticut then elected him lieutenant governor in 1785 and governor from 1786-1796.
+He also built a mansion off the Norwichtown Green, now United and Community Family Services, Inc.

 Samuel Huntington died Jan.
 5, 1796.
-His birthplace is listed on the National Register of Historic Places and is open to the public as a house museum in the summer.
+His birthplace, listed on the National Register of Historic Places, opens to the public in the summer.